 Nature Walks, Lakes, and Alberta Falls

-Bear Lake is gateway to such favorite hikes as Nymph, Dream, and Emerald Lakes.
-Continue hiking along the same path without turning to the right at a trail junction, and you end up enjoying rocky shores of Lake Haiyaha.
+Bear Lake is the gateway to such favorite hikes as Nymph, Dream, and Emerald Lakes.
+Continue hiking along the same path without turning to the right at a trail junction, and you end up enjoying the rocky shores of Lake Haiyaha.

 Alberta Falls is also just a mile away from Bear Lake, although you can visit it while hiking from the Glacier Gorge trailhead.